jsr6720/jsr6720.github.io/index.md

 exclude: true
 ---

-<h3>You found me</h3>
+<h2>You found me</h2>

-My special little corner where I get to publish short posts on various topics.
+My little corner where I get to write short posts on various topics.

 Find out more [about](/about) me or read on for my latests thoughts.